 The formula allowance is applied to loans that are categorized as Normal or Close Watch, excluding loans identified as a TDR, based on the internal credit rating and historical loss factors which are based on the loss experience.
 See Note 4 for the information on loans to borrowers categorized based on the internal borrower rating.
 Estimated losses inherent in the loans at the balance sheet date are calculated by multiplying the default ratio by the nonrecoverable ratio (determined as a complement of the recovery ratio).
 The default ratio is determined by each internal credit rating, taking into account the historical number of defaults of borrowers within each internal credit rating divided by the total number of borrowers.
 The recovery ratio is mainly determined by the historical experience of collections against loans in default.
 The default ratio, the recovery ratio and other indicators are continually reviewed to determine the appropriate level of the allowance.
-Because the evaluation of inherent loss for these loans involves an uncertainty, subjectivity and judgment, the estimation of the formula allowance is back-testing are evaluated by management to determine whether the manner and level of the formula allowance needs to be changed in subsequent years.
+Because the evaluation of inherent loss for these loans involves an uncertainty, subjectivity and judgment, the estimation of the formula allowance is back-tested by comparing the allowance with the actual results subsequent to the balance sheet date.
+The results of such back-testing are evaluated by management to determine whether the manner and level of the formula allowance needs to be changed in subsequent years.
+Since historical loss factors are based on the historical loss experience, the formula allowance may include a qualitative reserve in order to reflect the collectibility of the portfolio as of the balance sheet date by considering qualitative factors including, among others, national and local economic trends and conditions, industry conditions, and effects of changes in credit concentrations.